wilburluce/ng-component-ideas/README.md

 #### How to avoid subscribe and unsubscribe.

 One of the challenges of working with rxjs is the need to manage subscriptions.
 For those who have worked with the C/C++ languages, this is similar to the malloc/free and new/delete programming practice that is prone to memory leaks.
 The lead developer of rxjs (Ben Lesh) wrote a best-practices article on subscribe/unsubscribe: [dont unsubscribe](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87).
-Even with recommended approach, you will still have to write some code: i.e. the example shows a boolean (stop$) and takeUntil() operator to indicate when to shutdown the subscription.
+Even with the recommended approach, you will still have to write some code: i.e. the example shows a boolean (stop$) and takeUntil() operator to indicate when to shutdown the subscription.
 This shows a least-imperative, best-case approach without Angular, but with Angular the async pipe can handle this chore for you.

 Here are the recommened pratices: